Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 This package contains policies which are valid not only for the software of this application.
 Instead they define rules which apply to more than one application within their organization.

-The enterprise business rules are a distinct package as they have a specific reason for changing.
+The enterprise business rules are a distinct package as they have a specific reason for changing:
+Something changes at the organization level.
 In general they should be very stable.
-The motivation of the border to other packages is the Common Closure Principle.

 #### Entities